CSCLuxembourg/vestatech/challenges/Poetry/readme.txt

 For trojan shadows to grow to an apogee.

 Not a repository will resist.
 Look!
-All your base encrypted.
+All your base!
+Encrypted.
-Soon Bitcoins will be requested.
+Brace yourself, Bitcoins are requested.
-So as MalwareTech, for this Flag.
+So as MalwareTech, search for this Flag.
-A famous kill switch URL would be a nag.
+As a famous kill switch URL would be a nag.
-To let you drift again free - through the mist.
+To let you drift again free - through the digital mist.

 300$ worth of Poetry, M. Farcot